Phase 5: Investing

 4. Explore!
 Take 15 minutes to read up on anything that interests you.
 Enjoy!

-5. Try a practice run at this investing thing.
+5. You're done! - Try a practice run at this investing thing.

 We've learned a little about investing, now let's try our hand at it.
 One of the best ways to learn is to do, and since we are beginners, it would be nice to invest without risk to see how we fare.
 Luckily, there is a neat program through Investopedia that let's us invest 'pretend' money in the stock markets.
 The stock markets are a good place to start investing small amounts of money with low, moderate, or high risk.
 Let's give it a try!